New Year’s Resolutions vs. Business Goals

 Motivation vs. Inspiration and Passion

 So what drives you toward your goals?
-I would argue that there are two possible drivers that are very different: motivation vs. passion and inspiration.
-What’s the difference and why does it matter?
+I would argue that two possible drivers are very different: motivation vs. passion and inspiration.
+What’s the difference, and why does it matter?

 First, an example.
-A person can be motivated to run from a building if it is burning.
+A person can be motivated to escape from a burning building.
 But eventually, as the heat fades, they will lose their motivation to run.
-If someone chases them from the building with a stick that is on fire, they may sustain motivation longer, but it will fade.
+If someone chases them from the building with a stick that is on fire, they may sustain motivation longer.
+However, it will fade.
 Generally, motivation is often doing something out of necessity.
 Motivation gets things done, but it does fade and is only renewed by another need.

-Passion and inspiration though is doing things because you want to.
+Passion and inspiration, though, are doing things because you want to.
 Remember when you first started your business and it was your “baby”?
-You probably even cleaned toilets, washed windows, and did all kinds of tasks to make sure everything was perfect.
-As your business grew, you no longer wanted to do those things or even did them.
+You probably even cleaned toilets, washed windows, and performed various tasks to ensure everything was in perfect order.
+As your business grew, you no longer wanted to do those things or had stopped doing them.
 You probably hired others to do them for you.

 But you need something in your business that inspires you.
-Those things need to be part of your business goals in order to feed your passion.
-Money is rarely enough reason to keep doing what you are doing, but doing what you want to do and love doing is what keeps most entrepreneurs in the game.
+Those things need to be part of your business goals to feed your passion.
+Additionally, money is rarely enough reason to continue doing what you’re doing.
+However, doing what you love keeps most entrepreneurs in the game.

-If you have lost that passion and inspiration, it is either time to get them back or to sell your business and move on to something you can truly be invested in.
+If you have lost that passion and inspiration, it is either time to get them back or to sell your business.
+You can move on to something you can genuinely be invested in.

 Business Goals that Allow for the Unexpected

 There is one thing that is sure in the business world, and that is the unexpected.
 Sometimes this can be a good thing.
-You could have a huge influx of business that you need to adjust to handle, or you might have a drop in business because of a natural disaster or an unforeseen change in your industry.
+For example, you may experience a significant influx of business that requires adjustments to handle.
+Alternatively, you may face a decline in business due to a natural disaster or an unexpected shift in your industry.

-You might also experience personal changes, both positive and negative that might impact your business.
-In fact, if you look at the last couple of years, you can probably point to some instances that fit this pattern.
-While you can’t plan for such things, you can structure your business goals to make room for natural ups and downs to make sure you are prepared.
+You might also experience personal changes, both positive and negative, that might impact your business.
+If you look at the last couple of years, you can probably point to some instances that fit this pattern.
+While you can’t plan for such things, you can structure your business goals to account for natural fluctuations.
+In this way, you can ensure you are prepared.

 This means tracking and planning for cash flow, building savings and emergency funding, and using credit wisely.
-It also may mean that you need to have a contingency exit plan in case of illness, injury, or other circumstances.
+It may also mean that you need to have a contingency exit plan in case of illness, injury, or other unforeseen circumstances.

 Long- and Short-Term Exit Planning

-Every business owner will leave their business at some point, and most want to sell their business as part of their retirement plan or a plan to move on to another phase in their lives.
-However, they are often very bad at planning that exit, and especially making just in case plans if something goes wrong.
+Every business owner will eventually leave their business.
+Most want to sell it as part of their retirement plan or as a means to transition to another phase in their lives.
+However, they are often terrible at planning for that exit, especially when making just-in-case plans in case something goes wrong.

-However, no matter how and when they exit, the sale of their business or its closing will be one of the most financially significant events in their lives.
-For businesses who plan thoroughly for nearly everything else, making an exit plan, both short and long term, is critical.
+However, regardless of how and when they exit, the sale or closure of their business will be one of the most financially significant events in their lives.
+For companies that plan thoroughly for nearly everything else, creating an exit plan is critical.
+This includes both short-term and long-term planning.

-One of the critical parts of that plan is knowing what your business is worth.
-At Rogerson Business Services, we offer a FREE seven-step business evaluation tool with everything you need to get a general idea of what your business is worth.
-If you need a more thorough valuation or the process is just too complicated for what you want to do on your own, we offer those services at a reasonable rate as well.
+One of the critical components of that plan is determining the value of your business.
+At Rogerson Business Services, we offer a complimentary seven-step business evaluation tool that provides a general assessment of your business’s value.
+If you require a more thorough valuation or the process is too complex for your needs, we offer these services at a reasonable rate.
 Feel free to contact us for a valuation today.

-Often, this process will reveal things you need to do with your business to make it more marketable and profitable long term.
-But if the unexpected did happen, and you had to leave your business sooner than you planned, you could be better prepared.
+Often, this process will reveal things you need to do with your business.
+These changes can make it more marketable and profitable in the long term.
+However, if the unexpected did happen and you had to leave your business sooner than planned, you could be better prepared.

-For some business owners though, looking at the next year or the next decade may tell you that now is the time to sell your business.
+For some business owners, though, looking at the next year or the next decade may tell you that now is the time to sell your business.
 If this is you, and your business is located in California, contact Rogerson Business Services today.
-We’d love to talk about the next steps to selling your business.
+We’d love to discuss the next steps in selling your business.

 There is nothing wrong with New Year’s Resolutions.
 They are more achievable when backed by goals.
 If one of your goals this year is to sell your business based in California or to learn what your business is worth for whatever reason, we’re here to help.